-An important aspect is to use the right hook for each type of species that you want to capture.
-The fishing hooks play a crucial role in getting a catch, so it is essential to choose the right type and size depending on the type of bait used, and the fishing technique is practiced.
+An important aspect is using the right hook for each type of species you want to capture.
+The fishing hooks play a crucial role in getting a catch, so choosing the right style and size is essential depending on the type of bait used and the fishing technique practiced.

 The main parts of a hook are:

 - Cane or Seat post

 The head: it can be flattened (paddle) or have a hole (eyelet or ring).
 Depending on how the head of the hook is, the banding of the hook is different.

 The rod or stem: it is the most extended portion of any hook.
 It depends upon the length.
 They are short or long.

 Death: It’s part of the reaction.
 If you try to remove the hook further, there is a hook without this part, and it is recommended to practice catching and releasing or fishing without dying.

 The tip: the main part of the hook, since it is the one that will be nailed into the fish, must be very well sharpened for correct use.

 This hook is ideal for working with live or dead bait due to its design with a long leg and one or two burrs so that the bait can be held more easily since keeping a slippery or live bait on the hook is a challenge.

 This special hook is designed to be used with plastic lures of the worm or earthworm type (vinyl), its target fish, such as black bass, tend to be caught with a great and hard fight, so they are normally manufactured with a solid structure and deep penetration for durability.